Living in a foreign country can be an intimidating experience.

 When you’re living in a foreign country, it’s essential to form relationships.
 Look for events and activities that you’re passionate about.
 Try to bond with people that share a common interest with you.
 Don’t be afraid to try new things—you just might discover a new passion or hobby in the process.

-Research housing, understand your financial responsibilities and look to other expats for guidance.
+Research housing, understand your financial responsibilities and look to other expatriates for guidance.
 Learn the language and explore activities and opportunities as a way to make friends.

 Give yourself some time to adjust and assimilate yourself into a new culture.
 If you embrace your discomfort and face your issues head-on, you’ll have the hang of things in no time.